DavidWaumsley/Bistro11ty/events/event4.md

 ## Stater Sites

-11tyhas something similar to WordPress themes called starter sites.
+11ty has something similar to WordPress themes called starter sites.
 They can reduce the dev work needed to get going.
 Some are able to get going with no or limited HTML or CSS skills.

 **Here's some places to look:**